Light2Dark/Light2Dark/README.md

 👀 Interested in **building things with an impact.** Also, waffles and desserts are nice!

-👯 Looking to collaborate on **data or web projects to help peeps / animals / trees.**
+👯 Looking to collaborate on **data or web projects to help peeps / animals / trees**

 🎨 Currently **learning cloud technologies and building applications** using Go, AWS, Python~